chemical-roles/chemical-roles/art/README.md

 Graph."
 The use of the frog's foot takes inspiration from the pronunciation of "CRoG" sounding like something a frog might say.

-The text is set in Trattatello Regular with manul kerning and adjustments.
+The text is set in Trattatello Regular with manual kerning and adjustments.

 ## Files